juju/juju-gui/docs/process.rst

 - Go between fullscreen and minimized views in the charm browser.
 - Visit the internal pages by double clicking a service, ensure sanity (this step will go away with future designs).

-Run improv and set 'sandbox' and 'simulator' to false in ``app/config-debug.js``, then complete the following:

-- Add MySQL.
-- Drag MySQL ghost.
-- Confirm adding MySQL.
-- Confirm it retains position.
-- Add WordPress.
-- Drag WordPress ghost.
-- Confirm adding WordPress.
-- Confirm it retains position.
-- Drag both services to ensure they retain position.
-- Add a relation between the two services.
-- Drag both services to ensure the relation line follows.

 Making NPM Cache Files
 ======================